Mohammad-Dwairi/expediagroup-java-sdk/CONTRIBUTING.md

 Create a new pull request and your code will be reviewed by the maintainers.
 They will confirm at least the following:

 - Tests run successfully
-- Documentation added for new or updated functionality
+- Documentation added for new or updated functionality.

 A maintainer will need to sign off on your pull request before it can be merged.